Mawsim

 Mawsim or moussem (موسم), waada, or raqb, is the term used in the Maghreb to designate an annual regional festival in which worshippers usually combine the religious celebration of local Marabouts or Sufi Tariqas, with various festivities and commercial activities.
 These are very popular events, often attended by people from very distant places.

 Etymology

 Mawsim, moussem

 Mawsim is an Arabic word whose first meaning is 'season'.

 Waada

 The origin of the name waada comes from the word waad meaning "meeting" and "gathering".

 Raqb

 The name raqb indicates the pedestrian and equestrian procession of the murids (novices) from all sides towards the place of the customary or ritual festival.

 Religious and secular origin

-The mawsim festivities are for the most part cultural events linked to the harvest, to Muslim saints or to nature, so these local festivals are mainly religious but also secular.
+A mawsim is an originally religiously motivated festival pilgrimage in the Maghreb in honor of a saint (typically called by an honorific such as sheikh, sidi or mulay).
+Mawāsim are cultural events linked to the harvest, to Sufi saints, or to nature, so these local festivals are both religious and secular.

-The Palestinian mawsim at Nabi Musa took place in spring, a season used for popular holidays since pagan antiquity.
+The mawsim at Nabi Musa in Jericho, the most important festival for Muslim Palestinians, took place in spring, a season used for popular holidays since classical antiquity.

-The mawsim is an originally religiously motivated festival pilgrimage in the Maghreb in honor of a saint (sheikh, sidi or soulay).